cicero78M/Cicero_V2/docs/login_api.md

 }
 ```

-To register a dashboard user send a similar payload to `/api/auth/dashboard-register` with optional `role` and `client_id`.
-Every new dashboard account is created with `status` set to `false` and an approval request containing the username, ID, role, and client ID is sent to the WhatsApp administrators.
+Every new dashboard account is created with `status` set to `false` and an approval request containing the username, ID, role, WhatsApp number, and client ID is sent to the WhatsApp administrators.
 They can approve using `approvedash#<username>` or reject with `denydash#<username>`.

 ## 2. Example `curl`